Gowerlabs/lumomat/README.md

     groups: [1×1 struct]
 ```

 The `hub` field contains information about the system that is not typically used during data analysis.
-The `groups` field is an array of structures, one for each of the groups connected to the LUMO hub.
-Since `.lumo` files only record a single group at a time, it is a scalar structure and no indexing is required in this case:
+The `groups` field is a structure describing the group, or cap.
+When hyper-scanning on a single hub (e.g. multiple groups are recorded at once), you must choose the group of interest when loading the data.
+Hence, `groups` is scalar and no indexing is required:

 ```
 >> enum.groups